-Restore metadatalets you restore this orgs metadata to this snapshot.
+Compare and restore metadatalets you restore this orgs metadata to this org.
 See how this works in our support article here.

-Restore datalets you restore this orgs data to this snapshot.
+Configure data restorelets you restore this orgs data.
 See how this works in our support article here.

-- Clicking the three dots will also give you the option of downloading the full org data or metadata from this snapshot as a CSV file.
+- Clicking the three dots will also give you the option of downloading the full org data or metadata from this snapshot as a CSV file export.

 View detailslets you drill down into the changes across each object for this run.
 You can select individual objects and see a list of all the records which changed, and perform a quick record restore if you wish.

 Switching to the